cri-o/cri-o/tutorial.md

 ### Create a Redis container inside the Pod

-Use the `ocic` command to create a redis container from a container configuration and attach it to the Pod created earlier:
+Use the `crioctl` command to create a redis container from a container configuration and attach it to the Pod created earlier:

 ```
-CONTAINER_ID=$(sudo ocic ctr create --pod $POD_ID --config test/testdata/container_redis.json)
+CONTAINER_ID=$(sudo crioctl ctr create --pod $POD_ID --config test/testdata/container_redis.json)
 ```

-> sudo ocic ctr create --pod $POD_ID --config test/testdata/container_redis.json
+> sudo crioctl ctr create --pod $POD_ID --config test/testdata/container_redis.json

-The `ocic ctr create` command  will take a few seconds to return because the redis container needs to be pulled.
+The `crioctl ctr create` command  will take a few seconds to return because the redis container needs to be pulled.

 Start the Redis container:

 ```
-sudo ocic ctr start --id $CONTAINER_ID
+sudo crioctl ctr start --id $CONTAINER_ID
 ```

 Get the status for the Redis container:

 ```
-sudo ocic ctr status --id $CONTAINER_ID
+sudo crioctl ctr status --id $CONTAINER_ID
 ```

 Output: